Sage/sinject/README.md

 **Rails Setup**

-If you're using rails then after you've installed the gem you need to create a *'dependencies.rb'* file within the *'/config/initializers'* directory of the rail application.
+If you're using rails then after you've installed the gem you need to create a *'dependencies.rb'* file within the *'/config/initializers'* directory of the rails application.

 **Registering dependencies**